variejs/docs/app-middleware.md

 ## App Middleware

-TODO - has not be completed in varie framework
+TODO - has not be completed in Varie framework